GoBootcamp/book/chapters/basic_concepts.md

 As explained above, a slice is seating on top of an array, in this case, the array is empty and the slice can't set a value in the referred array.
-There is a way to do that tho, and that is by using the `append`
+There is a way to do that though, and that is by using the `append`
 function:

 ```go